giovanni-lucarelli/giovanni-lucarelli/README.md

 ### 👋 Hi there, I'm Giovanni
-I'm a master's degree student in Data Science and Artificial Intelligence at the University of Trieste.
+I am a master's degree student in Artificial intelligence and Machine Learning at the University of Trieste
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...